Asgeirms/Cloud9/web/README.md

 This includes the 'My Events', 'All events' and the 'Download XML'.

-In addition to folders and files that exist in all apps, this also includes a `forms.py` file, a `serializers.py` file, the folder `fixtures`
+In addition to folders and files that exist in all apps, this also includes a `forms.py` file, a `serializers.py` file and the folder `fixtures`.

 ### Swiping
 The `swiping` app contains the pages and files related to the "swiping/spinning".